Curing Commands

 Delete the file or directory with the specified path.

-All remaining links between the object and other element in the system will be specified at the end to the report.
+All remaining links between the object and other elements in the system will be specified at the end of the report.

 Example: